xcube-dev/xcube-icosdp/README.md

 ✅ Pre-computed spatial & temporal aggregations

-### Native full-Resolution Dataset
+### Native Full-Resolution Dataset

-- **005_hourly** — 0.05° spatial, hourly temporal resolution for years 2001–2021 (~3 TB)
+- **005_hourly** — 0.05° spatial and hourly temporal resolution for 2001–2021 (~3 TB)

-Dimensions: `(time, hour, lat, lon)` All files include `land_fraction`.
+Each dataset has dimensions `(time, hour, lat, lon)` and includes a `land_fraction` variable.

-Access is provided via publicly accessible **Zarr** data in an object storage hosted by [DKRZ](https://www.dkrz.de/en/dkrz-partner-for-climate-research?set_language=en).
+The data is stored in **Zarr** format on a publicly accessible object storage hosted by [DKRZ](https://www.dkrz.de/en/dkrz-partner-for-climate-research?set_language=en).
-Thus the dataset is stored in a cloud-optimized format which allows spatial and temporal subsetting.
-No authentication is required.
+It is **cloud-optimized**, allowing efficient spatial and temporal subsetting.
+No authentication is required to access the dataset.

 ### Aggregated Products